dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/image-data.md

 ### GetOrientation

-It is used to get the orientation of the image.
+Gets the orientation of the image.

 ```cpp
 int GetOrientation() const